Fate of global superpower once again rests on immune system of old lady - The Beaverton

 Fate of global superpower once again rests on immune system of old lady

-It’s not known if the founders of the United States system of envisioned a day when the functioning of that government would be determined by the ability of the T-cells and antibodies of an unelected octogenarian to in tandem with antibiotics and endoscopic procedures to destroy a bacterial infection, but given that those founders predate antibiotics, endoscopic procedures, and germ theory, it’s unlikely.
+’s not known if the founders of the system of government envisioned a day when the functioning of that government would be determined by the ability of the T-cells and antibodies of an unelected octogenarian to work in tandem with antibiotics and endoscopic procedures to destroy a bacterial infection, but given that those founders predate antibiotics, endoscopic procedures, and germ theory, it’s unlikely.

 “Justice Ginsburg, and by extension the world’s largest economy and most powerful military, is currently stable,” her doctor said in an update about her condition and therefore the condition of a country with a population of 330 million people.
 “She is resting comfortably.
 I’m a fucking wreck, but she’s comfortable.”